-The Local Government Pension Scheme (LGPS) (Management and Investment of Funds) (Amendment) Regulations 2009 requires administering authorities to prepare, maintain and publish a written Statement recording the investment policy of the pension fund.
+The Local Government Pension Scheme (LGPS) Regulations 2013 (Regulation 57 (1)(i)) requires administering authorities to prepare, maintain and publish a written Statement recording the investment policy of the pension fund.
 The purpose of this document is to satisfy that requirement.